 The object of the clerkship is to provide the fundamentals of the care of neonates, infants, children and adolescents.

-The clerkship consists of experiences in both the inpatient setting (general pediatrics, subspecialty, urgent care and in the normal newborn nursery) and in ambulatory pediatrics (locations in Chicagoland area).
+The clerkship consists of experiences virtually, and in both the inpatient setting (general pediatrics, subspecialty, and in the normal newborn nursery with occasional urgent care shifts) and in ambulatory pediatrics (locations in Chicagoland area).

 Third year medical students are an integral part of the medical team and are encouraged to take ownership of their patients.
 In addition to learning well child care and pathologic states in infants and children, students learn to write orders and perform and write admission history and physical examinations, including their own assessment and plan.
 Students are expected to take part in all aspects of their patients’ care and to read daily about their patients’ problems.

 The didactic curriculum includes a series of sessions given mostly virtually by attending physicians.
 Students also have interactive case sessions with the Clerkship Directors, ethics sessions, and simulation sessions.
 Students are also invited to attend Morning Report, Resident noon conferences, Grand Rounds and FIRM conferences.

 Clerkship assessment and grading policy

 Students are responsible for being aware of the following assessment policies:

 Your clerkship grade will be derived from the following components: